cao-bin-bot/cao-bin-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 Education:
-- 2020.09 ~ 2023.09, 北京理工大学自动化学院 硕士
+- 2020.09 ~ 2023.06, Automation College, Beijing Institute of Technology (BIT), Master degree
-- Computational Linguistics
-- Information Retrieval
+- 2016.09 ~ 2020.06, Electric Power College, North China University of Water Resources and Electric Power (NCWU), Bachelor degree

 # # Education to show in About widget
 # education: